 The sebum, dead skin cells, the dirt, and the bacteria are now all exposed to oxygen and the elements, which makes them lose color.
 The sebum usually becomes darker, and since it’s greasy and sticky, it attracts even more environmental dirt and debris.
 This makes the open comedones receive this dark, almost black look, which is why they’re called blackheads.
 But when a blackhead becomes inflamed, we get…

 Take any comedone, and add to it some bacterial infection and inflammation.
 Suddenly, it stops being black or white, and it closes up on itself.
 However, it still retains its red and pinkish color, and it can still feel sore to the touch.
 This is because the body is fighting the inflammation.
 But when it comes to combating these acne-causing bacteria, our body’s white cells become tricked.
 The bacteria have a defense mechanism that makes white cells attack otherwise healthy tissue, which is why the area is sore and reddish.
-You have an inflammation now, but it’s still contained inside, within the clogged pore.
+You have an inflammation now, but it’s still contained inside, within the clogged pore - which is called papules acne.
 This is the first “official” stage of acne.
 If the inflammation continues and things become worse, we get…

 Ah, the proper pimple.
 Pustules, contrary to papules, are not entirely closed up on themselves.
 Instead, you can observe a center to the acne, and the white spot is usually visible.
 Pustules resemble highly-inflamed whiteheads on steroids.
 They’re bigger, badder, redder, nastier.
 Since they are filled with puss and sebum, many people are tempted to finger them a bit and try to pop them.